BranBayou/random-cities/README.md

 ### Key Features <a name="key-features"></a>

-- [x] Create a users info
+- [x] Create a city info
-- [x] Call API to give certain info on users
+- [x] Call API to give certain info on city

 <p align="right">(<a href="#readme-top">back to top</a>)</p>